gabbers81/realtor-dario-velez/replit.md

 ## Overview

 This is a modern full-stack real estate website built for the Dominican Republic market.
 The application combines a React frontend with a Node.js Express backend, featuring a property showcase, contact management system, and appointment scheduling capabilities.
-The site is designed for real estate professionals to display luxury properties and capture potential client leads.
+The site is designed for Dario Velez, a real estate professional specializing in tourism properties in the Dominican Republic's eastern region.

 ## System Architecture